 Looks like landing a grade A is no mean feat!
 Just under a third of the DVSA's sizeable sample managed to earn the top mark.
 So, if you find out you're working with a grade A driving instructor, you should be suitably impressed!

 When hunting for an instructor, it's important to keep in mind that both grade A and grade B ADIs have been approved for the job by the DVSA.
+In fact, potential driving instructors waing to be graded are also legally allowed to teach learners how to drive, as long as they're working for an established driving school or qualified ADI.
 In many cases, there will be little to no difference in the teaching ability of one or the other.
 After all, their grade is based on how they performed during one test.
 Everyone has off days or circumstances that prevent them from producing their best work!
 As long as they are DVSA-approved, you're likely to be in very capable hands.

 Some driving students are even happy to learn with PDIs.
 These are individuals who haven't passed part 3 of the test yet, let alone received a grade!
 All instructors who are legally allowed to charge money for driving lessons have jumped through multiple hoops to get to that position.
 So, don't worry if yours is only grade B; we're just pointing out that you should be extra impressed if they're grade A!

 Got a bee in your bonnet and determined to find out a particular instructor's grade?
 Fair enough.
 The best approach, to be honest, is to just ask them.
 If that's not possible, you can also try checking on their listing or website, as many ADIs will include that information here.

 Finally, there is always the 'Find your nearest driving instructor' tool on the DVSA's website.
 This is a great resource that helps you get an idea of the various options in your local area.
 The thing is, though, that instructors are not obligated to include their grade on this database.
 As a result, you will only be able to access their grade here if the instructor in question has chosen to declare it.